steadybit/event-kit/docs/event-api.md

 ### listenTo

 Defines the event names that you want to subscribe to.
 The special case `["*"]` means subscribe to all.
-At the moment we support:
+At the moment, we support:

  - `*`
  - `user.invited`